Free Meal Plan | West Valley College

 Frequently Asked Questions

-If you’re enrolled in at least 6 in-person units at West Valley College or Mission College during Fall or Spring, you will automatically receive the Free Meal Plan on your student ID card.
+If you’re enrolled in at least 6 in-person units at West Valley College or Mission College during Fall or Spring, you will qualify for the Free Meal Plan.
+To activate it, complete the one-time opt-in through the Student Portal.

-• Open your mobile browser and go to the WVM Atrium Connect website (scan the QR Code or go to westvalley.edu/atrium).
+• Open your mobile browser and go to the WVM Atrium website.

 • Sign in with your campus SSO login details.